ishpatel21/aws-lambda-twitter-reply-bot/README.md

 We are using Twitter4J libraby for Twitter API (https://twitter4j.org/en/index.html).

-# How to Build / Run
+# How to Build / Run in local
-This is simple spring boot project that runs locally too.
-Once cloned:
-  - convert to maven project.
   - mvn clean install
   - ./mvnw spring-boot:run
   - Make GET Call using PostMan http://localhost:8090/twitter/reply/str